rdegges/rdegges-blog/articles/2012/writing-habit-complete.md

 aside to write may mean the difference between successfully building your writing habit, or failing.

-Take caffine before writing.
+Take caffeine before writing.
 Seriously.
 I've mentioned before that I'm a [caffeine junkie][].
-While I'm not particularly proud of my addiction, I've found that caffine makes a world of difference in my writing.
+While I'm not particularly proud of my addiction, I've found that caffeine makes a world of difference in my writing.
 It helps me focus, and more importantly, makes me a lot more creative.
 Several times over the past few weeks I wrote in an uncaffeinated state, and during those times I seemed to mope along *at best*, accomplishing very little.
 I've found that while under the